python-websockets/websockets/docs/design.rst

 - moves to the ``OPEN`` state;
 - returns the ``path`` part of the ``uri``.

-The most significant assymetry between the two sides of the opening handshake lies in the negociation of extensions and, to a lesser extent, of the subprotocol.
+The most significant asymmetry between the two sides of the opening handshake lies in the negotiation of extensions and, to a lesser extent, of the subprotocol.
 The server knows everything about both sides and decides what the parameters should be for the connection.
 The client merely applies them.